 Our vision is to create a better everyday life for the many people.
-In today’s world, this means transforming our business and value chain to drastically reduce our climate footprint.
+In today’s world, this means setting goals and working to transform our business and value chain to drastically reduce our climate footprint.
 It’s our responsibility to the home we share and what our customers and co-workers expect.

 A clear strategy